 CBD helps to facilitate whole body wellness.
 This means it will support your body in finding equilibrium and doesn’t require a “more is better” approach.
 Ideal dosages are different for each person, but overshooting and taking too much CBD can actually reduce its effects.
 Experiment to find the dosage that feels right to achieve your desired effect and stick to it.

-When you buy CBD direct from companies with information about their manufacturing process and verified lab reports, you know you’re getting nothing but the best in high-quality organic CBD.
+Simple Leaf CBD always provides 100% transparency with each of our hemp products.
+Every product comes with verified lab reports so you know you’re getting nothing but the best in high-quality organic CBD.

 When you buy CBD capsules from Simple Leaf you know you are getting the best organic CBD, guaranteed.